-Use your medical or dental skills to treat isolated communities living in poverty as part of one of our remarkable floating healthcare projects on the Peruvian Amazon and Lake Victoria, Tanzania.
+Use your medical or dental skills to support the development of one of our remarkable partnership healthcare projects in the Peruvian Amazon and on Lake Victoria, Tanzania.

-Operating from one of our two medical vessels, fully equipped with operating theatres, dental surgeries, consultation rooms and pharmacies, you will sail to communities who would otherwise have little or no access to basic health services.
+Operating from one of the three medical ships, which are fully equipped consultations rooms, dental surgeries and pharmacies, you will sail to communities who would otherwise have little or no access to basic health services.

 You don’t need any previous knowledge or experience of tropical medicine, or be able to speak Spanish or Swahili.
 Our team of medics and translators will support you throughout your expedition, enabling you to make the most of your time in this challenging and rewarding environment.